-- National PP annual conference ('HEPP IoP meeting')

-- This year postponed Edinburgh in 2021

-- Includes a 'town meeting' with STFC executive

-- Student talks a major feature

-- PPAP / PAAP responsible for convening community feedback

-- Collecting views on the research roadmap, reporting to Science Board

-- Typically two meetings per year

-- 'HEP forum' workshop happens annually

-- Many other ad hoc topical events and workshops

-- IoP 'half day meetings'

-- Workshops to discuss new projects

-- Training events in software, theory, etc

-- STFC summer school for 1st year students in August / September

-- Under review for this year

-- UK news comes via the 'Hi-Phi' mailing list subscribe!
+- National PP annual conference ('HEPP IoP meeting') - Next year at RAL!
+You may be called upon to help... - Includes a 'town meeting' with STFC executive - Student talks a (the?) major feature - PPAP / PAAP responsible for convening community feedback - Collecting views on the research roadmap, reporting to Science Board - Typically two meetings per year - 'HEP forum' workshop happens annually - Many other ad hoc topical events and workshops - IoP 'half day meetings' - Workshops to discuss new projects - Training events in software, theory, etc - STFC summer school for 1st year students in August / September - Upcoming school is the 50th.
+We may briefly go to the pub. - UK news comes via the 'Hi-Phi' mailing list subscribe!
+(No, really)